-Duolingo is a platform which allows a user to learn to speak, read, write, and understand a new language (or many new languages).
-The Duolingo website states “With over 100 million users, Duolingo has organically become the most popular way to learn languages online in only 2 years” (About Us – Press, ).
-Duolingo can be used in two ways: by accessing the duolingo.com website in a browser or by accessing the mobile application (https://en.duolingo.com/mobile) which is available on the three major mobile operating systems (Android, iOS, and Windows).
+Duolingo is a platform, which allows a user to learn to speak, read, write, and understand a new language (or many new languages).
+The Duolingo website states “With over 100 million users, Duolingo has organically become the most popular way to learn languages online in only 2 years” (About Us – Press, date?).
+Duolingo can be used in two ways: by accessing the duolingo.com website in a browser or by accessing the mobile application (https://en.duolingo.com/mobile), which is available on the three major mobile operating systems (Android, iOS, and Windows).
 Duolingo offers courses in 22 different languages and has created special targeted versions of the Duolingo application geared toward self-learning or schools and one towards business with a test in English fluency.

 Gamification